rishu685/nistula/README.md

 2. `schema.sql` for database design rationale
 3. `thinking.md` for Part 3 scenario analysis
 4. Code comments in `src/main.py` for implementation details
 ---

-## License

-This is a private assessment project.
-Not for public distribution.

-Created for Nistula Technical Assessment, May 2026.